-18 BCBS Added Benefits
+14 BCBS Added Benefits

-For employees and their eligible dependents enrolled in one of the City's Medical Plans.
 The BCBS added benefits are no additional cost to the members covered on the City's plan.

 Livongo for Diabetes

 The Livongo for Diabetes program is a health benefit that combines advanced technology with coaching to support you with your diabetes.
 Those enrolled into one of the City's medical plans that meet certain medical criteria will receive a connected glucose meter, unlimited strips and lancets, personalized insights with each reading, and access to Certified Diabetes Educators.
 The program is provided to you and your eligible family members with diabetes and coverage on the City's medical plan.